stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

   collection of operations already coded for you (like edge detection, cropping, filtering, etc.).
-Its principles of operation are very similar to those of Repa, so after reading this tutorial you should have good intuition how to code with `friday` too.
-To load images [`friday-devil`](https://hackage.haskell.org/package/friday-devil) is usually used, but note that it requires external [DevIL](http://openil.sourceforge.net/) library.
+Its principles of operation are very similar to those of Repa, so after reading this tutorial you should have good intuition of how to code with `friday` too.
+To load images, [`friday-devil`](https://hackage.haskell.org/package/friday-devil) is usually used, but note that it requires external [DevIL](http://openil.sourceforge.net/) library.

 * [`gloss`](https://hackage.haskell.org/package/gloss) describes itself as
   “Painless 2D vector graphics, animations and simulations”.
-It indeed can do more than just image editing and there are some nice demos to get you started creating animations and simulations.
+Indeed, it can do more than just image editing and there are some nice demos to get you started creating animations and simulations.
 Note that `gloss` uses [OpenGL](https://www.opengl.org/) under the hood.

-We will use lightweight and “all in Haskell” `JuicyPixels` for reading and writing image files and `repa` for efficient processing of numeric data.
+We will use the lightweight library `JuicyPixels` for reading and writing image files, and `repa` for efficient processing of numeric data.

 ## Juicy Pixels

 `JuicyPixels` is useful on its own if your task does not require parallel computations.
-Simple things like badge or identicon generation can be done sequentially (overhead of scheduling parallel execution for small amounts of data can even make sequential execution preferable) and `JuicyPixels`' API makes them ridiculously simple.
+Simple things like badge or identicon generation can be done sequentially (the overhead of scheduling parallel execution for small amounts of data can even make sequential execution preferable) and `JuicyPixels` API makes them ridiculously simple.

 ### Types and data structures used in Juicy Pixels

-If we quickly glance through [`Codec.Picture`](https://hackage.haskell.org/package/JuicyPixels/docs/Codec-Picture.html) module, its types and functions look really straightforward.
+If we quickly glance through the [`Codec.Picture`](https://hackage.haskell.org/package/JuicyPixels/docs/Codec-Picture.html) module, its types and functions look really straightforward.
 The basic type in the module is